 We’ve all been there.
 Instagram can be a huge time sucker for the best of us.
 Those phone notifications can be a huge distraction.
 Imagine if we all tracked the amount of time we spent aimlessly scrolling on social media!
 I turned off almost all of my notifications on my phone and it has done wonders for my productivity.
 I now have a set time when I check my emails and a set time when I check into Facebook.
 I also take one screen free day each week…and my business has survived!

-I know this one can be difficult.
-I am blessed enough to have a home office now, but for years I worked from the kitchen table.
-I understand.
-I am not telling you that you need a separate room, but you do need a space that is dedicated for work.
+This can be difficult.
+I am not telling you that you need a separate room to work, but you do need a space that is dedicated for work.
 If this is a chair in the corner of your living room, just make it your own.
 It will make a world of difference, I promise.
 Make it clean and tidy and decorate it so it makes you happy.
-I do not recommend working in your bed…that space should make you feel relaxed and working in it does the opposite.
+I do not recommend working in your bed…that space should make you feel relaxed and working in your bed does the opposite.

 You know what you need when you are working.
 I always keep a notebook, my planner, and pens near me.
 When something comes to mind, I write it down.
 Then I can go back to it later when I have the time.
 I also always have my water next to me – remember, we are taking care of ourselves!
 You may have a few other things that you know you use on a constant basis, so keep those handy.